 Jock Russell’s original concept was to encourage amateur artists rather than professionals and over the years the competition has remained loyal to this vision.
 The judging process is a professional and rigorous procedure with internationally renowned artists from outside the islands chosen to decide on the winners.
 Former judges include Patrick Heron, Ken Howard, Leonard Rosoman, Terry Frost and Clive Hicks-Jenkins.

 Every year the competition attracts over 200 entries with an age range between 12 and 80 years.
 Paintings, prints and collages are accepted, works have to be framed and mounted and must not exceed 1M².
-Entry forms are available from The Jersey Arts Centre, St James’ Guernsey, the Information Centre in Sark and the Alderney Art Club.
+Entry forms are available from the Jersey Arts Centre, St James Guernsey and the Alderney Art Club.

 For full details on how to enter the competition please contact;